 BOONE, N.C. — More than $29 million in anticipated federal funding, awarded through the U.S. Department of Education, has been allocated to support Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) at Appalachian State University for the next seven academic years (2020–21 to 2026–27).
 GEAR UP aims to improve the postsecondary enrollment, retention and completion rates of the sixth–12th grade students it serves in Western North Carolina.

-Appalachian GEAR UP is a federally funded college access program designed to increase the number of students who are prepared to enter and succeed in postsecondary education immediately after high school.
+Appalachian GEAR UP, which is overseen by App State’s College Access Partnerships, is a federally funded college access program designed to increase the number of students who are prepared to enter and succeed in postsecondary education immediately after high school.

-The GEAR UP team recently collaborated with Appalachian’s Office of Admissions and the 11 GEAR UP districts to create the GEAR UP Guarantee, which offers guaranteed admission to Appalachian for seniors at GEAR UP high schools who meet these three criteria:
+In fall 2019, App State’s GEAR UP team collaborated with the university’s Office of Admissions and the GEAR UP districts that were part of the previous seven-year GEAR UP grant cycle to create the GEAR UP Guarantee, which offers guaranteed admission to App State for seniors at GEAR UP high schools who meet certain criteria.

 What do you think?

 Share your feedback on this story.

 About College Access Partnerships

 Appalachian State University’s College Access Partnerships supports students from the Appalachian region of North Carolina in finding their own distinct path to postsecondary education.
 This is accomplished by supporting the work of teachers, counselors and educators, along with providing direct services to students.
 College Access Partnerships offers the Upward Bound and GEAR UP programs, as well as additional resources for students, families and educators.
 Learn more at https://gocollege.appstate.edu.